-As evidence-based practice was originally derived from medicine, some argue that differences between the two professional fields mean that the practice cannot be applied to social work [26].
-Often, medical interventions can be broken into distinct steps to be followed for all or most patients.
+As evidence-based practice was originally derived from medicine, some argue that differences between the two professional fields mean that the practice cannot be applied to social work [26; 79].
+Often, medical interventions can be broken into distinct steps or rules to be followed for all or most patients [79].
 However, social work takes into account all social, biologic, psychologic, cultural, and institutional factors, making developing a set of universal steps for interventions much more difficult [26; 52].

-Medicine is also highly positivistic (i.e., focusing on measurability), while social work is interpretivistic/constructivistic, relying on reflexivity and the social context [29; 52].
+In social work, with its emphasis on working with those who are marginalized and vulnerable, the rules-based characteristics of evidence-based practice may appear at odds with core social work values [80].
+Medicine is also highly positivistic (i.e., focusing on measurability), while social work is interpretivistic/ constructivistic, relying on reflexivity and the social context [29; 52].
 This leads to unpredictability and difficulty in quantification of social work experiences.